Indigo (Chris Brown album)

-Indigo is the ninth studio album by American singer and songwriter Chris Brown, released on June 28, 2019, by RCA Records.
-The album marks his second double album and serves as a follow-up to his eighth album Heartbreak on a Full Moon (2017).
+Indigo is the ninth studio album by American singer Chris Brown, released on June 28, 2019, by RCA Records.
+The album is his second double album as well as a follow-up to his eighth album Heartbreak on a Full Moon (2017).
 Brown enlisted and worked with several producers, including Smash David, Soundz, Hitmaka, Boi-1da, Scott Storch, OG Parker and many others.
-The album features various guest appearances by urban and pop artists, including Nicki Minaj, G-Eazy, Tory Lanez, Tyga, Justin Bieber, Juicy J, Juvenile, H.E.R, Tank, Lil Jon, Lil Wayne, Joyner Lucas, Gunna, Trey Songz and Drake.
+The album also features several guest appearances, including Nicki Minaj, G-Eazy, Tory Lanez, Tyga, Justin Bieber, Juicy J, Juvenile, H.E.R., Tank, Davido, Rich the Kid, Yella Beezy, Sage the Gemini, DaniLeigh, Lil Jon, Lil Wayne, Joyner Lucas, Ink, Gunna, Trey Songz and Drake.

-The official recording sessions for the album began in August 2018 and ended in May 2019, with some songs being recorded earlier during the first months of 2018, while a couple songs from the extended edition were recorded a few years prior.
-The album's aesthetics feature a supernatural and spiritual imagery, conceived by Brown himself, and handled by graffiti artist Saturno, visual artist Jeff Cole, and 3D artists Circle Circle Math and Sarper Baran.
+The recording sessions for the album began in 2018 and ended in May 2019.
+Musically, Indigo is an R&B album that incorporates a diverse range of genres including pop, Afrobeats, dancehall, trap and bounce music.
+The lyrical content explores themes of spiritual love, sex, energy and vibrations.
+The album features a supernatural and spiritual imagery conceived by Brown, and handled by graffiti artist Saturno, visual artist Jeff Cole, and 3D artists Circle Circle Math and Sarper Baran.
+Indigo garnered mostly positive reviews from critics, who praised Brown's vocal performances as well as the album's production and sound; however, some criticized its structure.

-The album debuted at number one on the US Billboard 200, making it his third number-one album in the country, and first in seven years, since Fortune (2012).
-Six official singles were released from Indigo: "Undecided", "Back to Love", "Wobble Up", featuring Nicki Minaj and G-Eazy, "No Guidance", featuring Drake, and "Heat", featuring Gunna.
-"No Guidance" became the biggest hit from the album, peaking at number 5 on the Billboard Hot 100, and topping the Rhythmic Airplay chart, until being unseated by the following released single, "Heat", at the top spot.
+The album debuted at number one on the US Billboard 200, making it his third number-one album in the US, and first in seven years, since Fortune (2012).
+Indigo is certified triple platinum by the Recording Industry Association of America (RIAA), which makes this Brown's sixth multi-platinum selling album.
+Five official singles were released from Indigo, including: "Undecided", "Back to Love", "Wobble Up", featuring Nicki Minaj and G-Eazy, "No Guidance", featuring Drake, and "Heat", featuring Gunna.
+"No Guidance" was certified diamond by the Recording Industry Association of America (RIAA), and became the highest-charting song from the album on the Billboard Hot 100, peaking at number 5, and topping the Rhythmic Airplay chart, until being unseated by the following released single, "Heat", at the top spot.
+In 2022, the song "Under the Influence", featured in the extended edition of the album, emerged as a sleeper hit, achieving significant international success.
+After gaining commercial success, the song was officially released as a single, roughly three years following its original release.